Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 **Important Notes:**

 * `--source=url`: Hostname mismatch and chain verification failures share one `--severity` (default WARN), so operators running internal CAs are not paged for trust issues that are expected in their environment.
 Set `--severity=crit` to enforce strict trust.
 * `--source=file`: chain and hostname checks are not performed.
 Only days remaining is evaluated.
 With a glob that matches many files, the worst state across all matches drives the plugin state.
+The File column abbreviates each path zsh-style (`/etc/ssl/certs/web1.pem` becomes `/e/s/c/web1.pem`) so wide cert-directory listings stay readable; the full path is shown in `--lengthy` output.
 * Expired certificates are unconditionally reported as CRIT, regardless of the `--warning` and `--critical` thresholds.
 * `--insecure` skips chain and hostname verification entirely (only meaningful for `--source=url`).
 The certificate is still fetched and inspected, the chain verdict is then reported as "verification skipped".
 * When a PEM file contains multiple certificates (for example `fullchain.pem`, a CA bundle, or a chain file), each certificate becomes its own item in the output and is checked independently.
 So a `fullchain.pem` with leaf plus one intermediate produces two rows in the table; the worst state across all of them drives the plugin state.
 To check only the leaf, point `--filename` at a single-cert file like `cert.pem`.